The Business Sale Timeline: What to Expect at Each Stage

 Creating the Offering Memorandum (OM)

 The Offering Memorandum (OM), also known as a Confidential Information Memorandum (CIM), is the primary marketing document for your business.
 This comprehensive document, typically 30-60 pages, provides prospective buyers with a detailed overview of your company, its operations, financial performance, market position, and growth opportunities [9].
-A well-crafted OM is not just a data dump; it tells a compelling story about your business, highlighting its unique value proposition and future potential.
+A well-crafted OM is not merely a data dump; it articulates a compelling narrative about your business, highlighting its unique value proposition and future potential.
 Key components include an Executive Summary, offering a concise overview of the business, its history, mission, and key financial highlights.
 The Company Overview provides a detailed description of products/services, market, operations, management team, and competitive advantages.
 The Financials section covers historical financial performance (3-5 years), normalized EBITDA, and financial projections with underlying assumptions.
 A Market Analysis details industry trends, market size, competitive landscape, and growth drivers.
 Finally, Investment Highlights articulate why this is an attractive investment opportunity for a buyer, often emphasizing recurring revenue, strong customer retention, and proprietary technology.
 The OM serves as the cornerstone of buyer engagement, necessitating a professional and persuasive presentation.

 Buyer Identification & Outreach